T

 • Comfortable Walking ShoesEssential

-Rain is common year-round.
+Rain is common throughout the year.

 • Slightly Dressier Outfit